|Values are valid only on day of printing.|

-C-reactive protein (CRP) is 1 of the most sensitive acute-phase reactants for inflammation.
-CRP is synthesized by the liver and consists of 5 identical polypeptide chains that form a 5-membered ring with a molecular weight of 120,000 daltons.
-CRP levels can increase dramatically (100-fold or more) after severe trauma, bacterial infection, inflammation, surgery, or neoplastic proliferation.
-CRP has been used to assess activity of inflammatory disease, to detect infections after surgery, to detect transplant rejection, and to monitor these inflammatory processes.
+C-reactive protein (CRP) is one of the most sensitive acute-phase reactants for inflammation.
+CRP is synthesized by the liver and consists of 5 identical polypeptide chains that form a 5-membered ring with a molecular weight of 105,000 daltons.
+Complexed CRP activates the classical complement pathway.
+The CRP response frequently precedes clinical symptoms, including fever.

 Detecting systemic inflammatory processes

 Detecting infection and assessing response to antibiotic treatment of bacterial infections

 Differentiating between active and inactive disease forms with concurrent infection

 HSCRP / C-Reactive Protein, High Sensitivity, Serum is the appropriate C-reactive protein test to order to assess risk of cardiovascular disease or events